Embrace the freedom it offers, not the restrictions it brings.

 The type of pouching system that was used in the hospital may need to be changed as the healing process takes place.
-Your stoma may shrink and will require decreasing the opening size of your pouch to match your stoma.
+Your stoma may shrink, which will require decreasing the opening size of your pouch to match your stoma.
 Your personal lifestyle or peristomal skin sensitivities may require you to try another pouching system after a recuperative period.
-There are a wide variety of pouches that you can choose from so make an appointment with your ostomy nurse to evaluate your management system.
+There are a wide variety of pouches that you can choose from, so make an appointment with your ostomy nurse to evaluate your management system.

 “This topic (ostomy pouch) doesn’t get a lot of attention because it’s very private and people do not want to talk about poop, stool or gas,” Dr. Lightner says.